-It is important that the Graduate Coordinator and/or Graduate Program Administrator be informed of the decision for an M.Sc. student to re-enter the Department as a Ph.D. candidate.
+It is important that the Graduate Coordinator and/or Graduate Program Coordinator be informed of the decision for an MSc student to re-enter the Department as a PhD candidate.
 The Graduate Coordinator or Administrator will generally meet with such students to counsel them on the appropriate path and procedures for their successful defence and re-entry to the Department.

-Note that the M.Sc. examining committee does not make admission decisions.
-The committee can only recommend, in a letter to the Graduate Coordinator, whether the requirement of the qualification exam should be waived if the student joins the Ph.D. program.
-In cases where the student has completed an M.Sc., applied to our Ph.D. program, but has not distinguished themself over the course of their M.Sc., the Admissions Committee will consult with the Chair of the exam committee to determine whether their performance during the defence should have an impact on the Admissions Committee's decision.
+Note that the MSc Examining Committee does not make admission decisions.
+The Committee can only recommend, in a letter to the Graduate Coordinator, whether the requirement of the qualification exam should be waived if the student joins the PhD program.
+In cases where the student has completed an MSc, applied to our PhD program, but has not distinguished themselves over the course of their MSc, the Admissions Committee will consult with the Chair of the Exam Committee to determine whether their performance during the defence should have an impact on the Admissions Committee's decision.

-It is important to note that students who rejoin the Department to complete a Ph.D. are held to the same standards as other Ph.D. students.
-All Ph.D. students are expected to have two complete and original data chapters in their Ph.D. thesis.
-Results reported in the M.Sc. thesis cannot be re-published as part of the results section of a data chapter within a Ph.D. thesis.
+It is important to note that students who rejoin the Department to complete a PhD are held to the same standards as other PhD students.
+All PhD students are expected to have one to three complete and original data chapters in their PhD thesis.
+Results reported in the MSc thesis cannot be re-published as part of the results section of a data chapter within a PhD thesis.
 They may, instead, be referred to in the introduction or discussion sections of any chapter along with proper citations.

-Students who wish to defend their M.Sc. with the intent of applying to our Ph.D.
-Program in the same laboratory (and continue the same/similar project) in which they did their M.Sc. must:
+Students who wish to defend their MSc with the intent of applying to our PhD Program in the same laboratory (and continue the same/similar project) in which they did their MSc must: